2wnh93/2wnh93/README.md

 ### Hi there, I'm Zawanah 👋

 I'm formerly an auditor and have since pursued my budding interest in the value and wonders of Data and Machine Learning.
-I am currently a Data Science Immersive Course Student at General Assembly (GA) and enjoy practising and applying knowledge I've learnt through projects and collborating with my teammates.
+I am currently a Data Science Immersive Course Student at General Assembly (GA) and enjoy practising and applying knowledge I've learnt through projects and collaborating with my teammates.
 Python is my first language and I enjoy writing in Markdown!

 #### 🌱 Skills learnt